Other / mixed grade configuration · Atlanta, GA

 How many students attend Morris Brandon Elementary School?

 Morris Brandon Elementary School has 911 students enrolled.
-It is a other school in Atlanta, GA.
+It is a public school in Atlanta, GA.

 What is the student-teacher ratio at Morris Brandon Elementary School?